cantaprete/iching_log/README.md

 3. The plots **will show** a roughly random distribution between the three types of hexagrams, either taken as a whole or by subsets.

+## How I log my readings

+Logging can be quite boring.
+To make it easier, I built an iOS shortcut (you can find it [here](Record%20response.shortcut)) that sends a JSON packet to Github.
+[This workflow](.github/workflows/update_data.yml) does the rest.

 [^1]: The I Ching can be consulted in different ways, but all of them ends up giving six lines.
 Each can either be moving or static.
 "Moving" means a line that starts as yang (solid, ⚊) and ends up yin (broken, ⚋) or viceversa, while a static lines doesn't change.
 If you have moving lines, you end up with two hexagrams: a primary with every line before they changed, and a secondary with them changed.